Communication Sciences and Disorders (BS)

 Admission Requirements

 Entering first-year students are encouraged to declare their major as “Communication Disorders” for advisement regarding appropriate program-specific coursework and the application process.
 Students will be assigned an advisor at the university level via the Office Undergraduate Advising.
 University advisors will work in tandem to provide information to prospective majors.
-Admission to the upper division of the program will be made when the following requirements are met:
+Admission to the upper division of the program is selective and will be made when the following requirements are met:

 1. Completion of a minimum of 30 credit hours with a cumulative GPA of 3.0,